More power with your RV will allow you to extend your stay in the wilderness! There are several choices of power available to RV'ers.

 You will need to determine the polarity of the connections coming from the junction box of the solar panel.
 I wanted to include an RV solar tip that helps you easily determine the polarity of connections for years to come.
 This video shows the Go Power RV Solar Kit with 95 Watt Solar Panel.

-Adding panels can be as simple as a nice, watertight install and using a branch connector.
+Adding additional solar panels can be as simple as making a nice, watertight install using a branch connector.
 Here is an informational video on using MC branch connectors to add expansion panels to a base RV solar kit.